JTruax/bootstrap-starter-template/README.md

 ## Note

-The start file is a mirror of the starter template framework from the Bootstrap <a href="https://getbootstrap.com/docs/4.2/examples/" target="_blank">examples</a> page.
+The HTML file is a duplicate of the starter template framework from the Bootstrap <a href="https://getbootstrap.com/docs/4.2/examples/" target="_blank">examples</a> page.